ldaniel/fgvr/README.md

 # fgvr
-R package for FGV power ups
+R package to power-up FGVs analysis based on learned techniques in the MBA course.